By greatest invention I mean something that had big and positive influence.

 fedilink

 Good point!
 I wonder if we’re spoiled by computer invention though.
 Would be interesting to compare preWW2 invention rates and now.
-I suspend computers just made everything else easier, but now we’re back to hard problems
+I suspect computers just made everything else easier, but now we’re back to hard problems

 link